jobrunr/example-order-fulfillment/README.md

 - **org.jobrunr.examples.config**: this package register the [OrderFulfilmentTasksFilter](src/main/java/org/jobrunr/example/tasks/filters/OrderFulfilmentTasksFilter.java)
-- **org.jobrunr.examples.controllers**: this package contains a simple `RestController` called [OrderFulfillmentController](src/main/java/org/jobrunr/example/controllers/OrderFulfillmentController.java), which contains an endpoint to trigger the order fulfillment workflow
+- **org.jobrunr.examples.controllers**: this package contains a simple `RestController` called [OrderFulfillmentController](src/main/java/org/jobrunr/example/controllers/OrderFulfillmentController.java), which declares an endpoint to trigger the order fulfillment workflow
 - **org.jobrunr.examples.services**: this package contains [OrderFulfillmentService](src/main/java/org/jobrunr/example/services/OrderFulfillmentService.java), a simple spring service with example order fulfillment methods.
 - **org.jobrunr.examples.tasks**: this package contains [OrderFulfillmentTasks](src/main/java/org/jobrunr/example/tasks/OrderFulfillmentTasks.java) which declares the Jobs for JobRunr to process using the handy annotations
     - Note that the method annotated with `@Recurring` will be automatically picked up by JobRunr